sigstore/root-signing/playbooks/ORCHESTRATION.md

 2. Create a `./config/$DELEGATION-metadata`.yml file, see [Target and Delegation configuration](#targets-and-delegation-configuration).

-3. Add the delegation with the in [./scripts/step-1.5.sh] with a command like:
+3. Edit [./scripts/step-1.5.sh] to add the delegation after the root and targets are setup via `tuf init`, with a command like:
 ```bash
 # Add $DELEGATION delegation
 ./tuf add-delegation -repository $REPO -name "$DELEGATION" -key $DELEGATION_KEY -target-meta config/$DELEGATION-metadata.yml -path $PATH